Creighton vs. Nebraska College Basketball Predictions & Picks - December 3

 Creighton Performance Insights

-- The Bluejays' +136 scoring differential (outscoring opponents by 19.4 points per game) is a result of scoring 83.3 points per game (41st in college basketball) while allowing 63.9 per outing (38th in college basketball).
+- The Bluejays have a +136 scoring differential, topping opponents by 19.4 points per game.
+They're putting up 83.3 points per game to rank 41st in college basketball and are giving up 63.9 per outing to rank 38th in college basketball.

-- Creighton wins the rebound battle by 10.6 boards on average.
-It collects 38.7 rebounds per game, which ranks 23rd in college basketball, while its opponents pull down 28.1 per outing.
+- Creighton comes out on top in the rebound battle by an average of 10.6 boards.
+It is collecting 38.7 rebounds per game (23rd in college basketball) compared to its opponents' 28.1 per outing.

-- Creighton connects on 12.0 three-pointers per game (second-most in college basketball) while shooting 40.0% from beyond the arc (18th in college basketball).
-It is making 7.0 more threes per outing than its opponents, who drain 5.0 per game while shooting 35.0%.
+- Creighton knocks down 12.0 three-pointers per game (second-most in college basketball) while shooting 40.0% from beyond the arc (18th in college basketball).
+It is making 7.0 more threes per contest than its opponents, who drain 5.0 per game while shooting 35.0%.

-- The Bluejays rank seventh in college basketball by averaging 110.3 points per 100 possessions on offense, and defensively are 73rd in college basketball, allowing 84.6 points per 100 possessions.
+- The Bluejays rank seventh in college basketball with 110.3 points scored per 100 possessions, and 73rd in college basketball defensively with 84.6 points conceded per 100 possessions.

 - Creighton loses the turnover battle by 1.7 per game, committing 9.6 (35th in college basketball) while its opponents average 7.9.